-In Zones 4-6, apply a two to three inch layer of mulch at the beginning of winter to protect the plant’s roots from cold soil temperatures.
+In Zones 4 to 6, apply a two to three inch layer of mulch at the beginning of winter to protect the plant’s roots from cold soil temperatures.
 T. citriodorus is a robust herb that may lose some leaves but will typically survive harsh winters.

 After a few years, you’ll start to notice the stems at the base of the plant getting progressively woodier.
 At this time, you can choose to divide and replant sections, or you can prune the plant to encourage new growth closer to the base.

 In addition to the species plant, there are a number of cultivars available to the home gardener.

 You can find T. citriodorus in quart-sized containers available at Burpee.

 Slight variations in foliage, growth habits, and aroma distinguish T. citriodorus cultivars from one another.